-Air NZ increases school holiday capacity, but ticket prices still higher than outside holidays
+Air NZ increases school holiday capacity, but ticket prices still higher outside holidays

-An announcement by Air New Zealand it will increase flights during school holidays came hours after it emerged a one-way ticket from Auckland to Queenstown for the same period would cost $409 one way.
+An announcement by Air New Zealand it will increase flights during school holidays came hours after it emerged a one-way ticket from Auckland to Queenstown for the same period would cost $409.

 A ticket on the exact same flight two weeks later, outside of the July school holidays, was $79.